-The Drop in supports up to 400 destitute asylum seekers and their children every month.
+The Drop in supports over 450 destitute asylum seekers and their children every month.
 Our volunteers offer legal signposting, appointments with doctors and therapists, nutritious cooked food, nearly-new or new clothing and footwear and a welcoming, warm and friendly space.
 Every client also receives a supermarket voucher and travel expenses.

 We set up the Drop in because we became aware of the desperate needs of destitute asylum seekers, many of whom go hungry and survive predominantly on the kindness of friends.